 NB:- It is not necessary to 'prescribe' the intervention on the drug chart.
-Delivery of each treatment 'dose' must be recorded (i) in the medical notes as 'active or sham' delivered (please do not specify which), and (ii) on the Treatment Log CRF (entered onto the database).
+Delivery of each treatment 'dose' must be recorded (i) in the medical notes and (ii) on the Treatment Log CRF (entered onto the database).

 Please note:

 Any documentation with patient details should not be sent to the generic RECAST-3 email address